dynamsoft-docs/mobile-document-scanner-docs-js/introduction/index.md

 ```
 The UI elements are modularized into distinct Views, each offering developer-friendly configuration options.
 These options enable flexible business logic through straightforward configuration objects, helping to reduce development costs and streamline maintenance.

+The Document Scanner returns the scanned pages as `canvas` or `blob`.
+Alternatively end users can import existing image files from their devices.
+The [multi-page scanner](https://demo.dynamsoft.com/document-scanner/multi-page-scanner/) sample additionally supports PDF output using the Dynamsoft Document Viewer SDK.

 The following section provides a high-level overview of the Views.

 ## Views